bihelix-io/bihelix-wallet-sdk/README.md

 # BiHelix Wallet SDK

-The BiHelix Wallet SDK is an innovative wallet solution tailored for Web3 users and developers, providing them with secure and reliable support for native Bitcoin transactions, ensuring seamless digital asset management.
+The BiHelix Wallet SDK is a cutting-edge solution for Web3 users and developers, offering secure and reliable support for native Bitcoin transactions and seamless digital asset management.

-Additionally, the BiHelix Wallet SDK integrates RGB protocol and Lightning Network (LN) technology, enabling developers to effortlessly integrate RGB protocol and Bitcoin payments into their applications with a very shallow learning curve.
-As the premier choice based on the native Bitcoin blockchain, the BiHelix Wallet SDK offers powerful and flexible tools, empowering you to easily take control of your Web3 assets.
+With the integration of the RGB protocol and Lightning Network (LN) technology, developers can easily add RGB protocol and Bitcoin payments to their applications with minimal learning effort.
+As a top choice based on the native Bitcoin blockchain, the BiHelix Wallet SDK provides powerful and flexible tools, allowing you to effortlessly manage your Web3 assets.

-The BiHelix Wallet SDK offers the following services:
+The BiHelix Wallet SDK offers the following features:

-- RGB Asset Protocol (currently supporting RGB20, with upcoming support for RGB21 and more)
+- RGB Asset Protocol (currently supporting RGB20, with upcoming support for RGB21 and more).
-- Client-side PSBT signer
+- Client-side PSBT signer.
-- Multi-transfer supported
+- Support for multi-transfer transactions.
-- Boost transfer supported with BiHelix BID technology
+- Enhanced transfers with BiHelix BID technology.
-- PayJoin, CoinJoin procotol will be supported soon
+- Upcoming support for PayJoin and CoinJoin protocols.

 ## Contents